PerQdisc™

 Figure 3.
 PerQdisc™ Disc Access System

-The PerQdisc™ Implant Delivery Device (Figure 4) is then inserted through the Access Cannula into the enucleated disc space.
+the enucleated disc space.
 Contrast is injected into the inner chamber of the implant.
-This aids in visualization as well as provides real-time monitoring of fill pressure.
-The outer chamber of the implant is then filled under pressure control with a curable, polymer containing barium sulfate.
+This aids in visualization and provides real-time monitoring of the fill pressure.
+The outer chamber of the implant is then filled under pressure control with an in-situ curing silicone polymer containing barium sulfate.
 The polymer cures in situ within 10 minutes at body temperature.
 Once cured, the contrast media is removed from the inner chamber of the implant and the delivery system is withdrawn.

 Figure 4.
 Implant Delivery Device